sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_dynamic_transactional_templates.md

 It is important to note two sections of this call when using dynamic templates.

-In order to send dynamic content, you need to specify that content in a dynamic template data section.
+In order to send dynamic content, you need to specify values for that content in the dynamic template data section:

 {% codeblock %}
  }],